Merthyr Tydfil (UK Parliament constituency): 1832–1867

-Electoral Politics 1832–67
+Electoral politics 1832–1867

 When the constituency was established the vast majority of the electorate were resident in Merthyr Tydfil and its environs, such as the industrial township of Dowlais.
 In contrast the electorate of the neighbouring Aberdare Valley was relatively small, numbering 3,691 compared with 22,083 in Merthyr.
 The first member for Merthyr Tydfil was Sir Josiah John Guest who served, albeit with some opposition until his death in 1852.

-Guest was succeeded by Henry Austin Bruce who, again, served with little opposition until the Second Reform Act of 1867.
+Guest was succeeded by Henry Austin Bruce who, again, served with little opposition until the Reform Act 1867.
 Bruce was a prominent Liberal although associated with the less radical wing of the Liberal Party and was criticised for his role in events such as the 1857 Aberdare Strike.

 1867–1918

 The Representation of the People Act 1867, which increased the number of members returned to two, also widened the constituency boundaries.
 To the existing parliamentary borough were added some additional parts of the parish of Aberdare, part of the parishes of Merthyr and "Faenor" (Vaynor), and part of the district of Mountain Ash.

 The same boundaries were retained in 1885, and can be seen on the boundary commissioners' map.